July 28, 2023

 Then there are ‘Gray Rhinos’, those things we can see coming and are to be expected according to the author Michele Wucker who coined the term, but often don’t.
 Finally, there are ‘Dragon Kings’, which describe events that have major impacts in complex systems, but which might be predicted, unlike Black Swans.

-How you categorise the events of the last 18 months within this taxonomy is debatable.
+How you categorise the events of the last three years or so within this taxonomy is debatable.
 One thing that is likely to happen in their wake, and indeed already is happening, is a surge of apocalyptic and utopian thinking.
 When old certainties totter and crumble, we reach for the reset button.

 When old certainties totter and crumble, we reach for the reset button